I want to tension my wire rope. What fittings can I choose?

 This information is designed for decorative suspension and architectural wires - NOT for lifting applications

-There are endless applications which require a tension wire, for example, cable railing, trellis, suspension cable for display, stay or catenary wires.
-A catenary wire is a taut suspension and support cable for electrical cables, lights, decorations etc. TECNI stocks a wide variety of fittings which will enable you to do that.
-The most appropriate depending on the application.
+There are endless applications which require a tension wire, such as cable railing, trellis, suspension cable for display, or catenary wires.
+A catenary wire is a taut suspension and support cable for electrical cables, lights, decorations etc. TECNI stocks a wide variety of fittings which will enable you to create a cable assembly which suits your needs, using the most appropriate depending on the application.

-Turnbuckles used to be the standard method to tension cables and may still be used, these days, however, we find most of our customers want something more attractive for their cable wire rope railings, suspension or catenary wire.
+Turnbuckles used to be the standard method to tension cables and may still be used.
+However, we find most of our customers want something more attractive for their cable wire rope railings, suspension or catenary wire.

 Simple Catenary System or Tension Wire with Turnbuckle